PrototypeZone/ceng317/README.md

 [9DoF Stick IMU - LSM9DS1 SparkFun Retired Product equivalent to that on the sense hat](https://www.sparkfun.com/products/13944)
 LPS25H Pressure/Temperature sensor (0x5c)
 HTS221 Humidity/Temperature sensor (0x5f)
+Version 2 also has TCS3400 RGB colour sensor (0x39)

 ## Your individual project in CENG 317
 - Each student will choose at least one [additional sensor/effector](sensorseffectors.md)